How To Sign Up a Phone Number For Spam Calls/Texts (2023)

 6. Armsms.com

 This site allows you to send customized texts and jokes to any phone number while remaining anonymous.
 This site also uses a credit system, so sending a message longer than 160 characters will require you to earn or purchase credits.
+This site offers both free and paid options, and it is accessible from anywhere in the world.

 7. Textem.net